ethereum/ethereum-org-website/src/content/staking/solo/index.md

 <InfoGrid>
   <ExpandableCard title="Required reading" eventCategory="SoloStaking" eventName="clicked required reading">
     When operating your own node you should spend some time learning how to use the software you've chosen.
-This should involve reading relevant documentation and being attune to communication channels of those dev teams.
+This involves reading relevant documentation and being attune to communication channels of those dev teams.
     The more you understand about the software you're running and how proof-of-stake works, the less risky it will be as a staker, and the easier it will be to fix any issues that may arise along the way as a node operator.
   </ExpandableCard>
   <ExpandableCard title="Comfortable with computers" eventCategory="SoloStaking" eventName="clicked comfortable with computers">
     Node setup requires a reasonable comfort level when working with computers, although new tools are making this easier over time.
-Understanding of the command-line interface is helpful, but no longer strictly required
+Understanding of the command-line interface is helpful, but no longer strictly required.
     It also requires very basic hardware setup, and some understanding of minimum recommended specs.
   </ExpandableCard>
   <ExpandableCard title="Secure key management" eventCategory="SoloStaking" eventName="clicked secure key management">